GovReady/govready/README.md

 govready
 ========

-An accreditation-helper and toolkit for making FISMA easier.
+An accreditation-helper toolkit to make FISMA easier.

 # Vision
 The GovReady vision is to make FISMA easier for innovators by

 - making compliance part of Agile/DevOps
-- sharing compliance status with Dev, Ops, Sec, and Mgt
+- sharing compliance progress data among Dev, Ops, Sec, and Mgt
 - making baseline development collaborative
-- providing trusted SCAP content that is open source friendly
+- providing trusted SCAP content with open source friendly licenses
 - embracing compliance as a practice distinct from security

 # Product
-Our first product is "govready", a git-like utility for running FISMA scans and managing results.
+Our first product is "govready", a toolkit for running FISMA scans and managing results with a git-like feel.

-Install govready and have a much nicer time running security scans and managing reports.
+Govready uses (and is a contributor to) the NIST Certified SCAP 1.2 toolkit (OpenSCAP)[https://github.com/OpenSCAP/openscap] and (Scap-Security-Guide)[https://github.com/OpenSCAP/scap-security-guide].

+Our design goal is to make scanning easier and more collaborative regardless of your knowledge of FISMA.

 # License
 Copyright 2013, 2014 Greg Elin and GovReady.
 All Rights Reserved.

-GPL 3.0
+License: GPL 3.0

+# Project Status
+Govready is under heavy development and is pre-release.
+The current version is 0.4.x.

+We recommend only using govready currently on non-production virtual machines.

+Feedback via GitHub issues is appreciated!

+The govready toolkit is funded by a generous grant from the (John S and James L Knight Foundation)[http://www.knightfoundation.org/grants/201345714/]

 # Get Started

-Use the quickstart appropriate to your OS.
+Below are several quickstarts.
+Use the quickstart for your preferred OS.

 ( Need a vm to test GovReady?
 Try: https://github.com/GovReady/testmachines )